whyboris/JSON-i18n-Editor/README.md

 ## Recommended workflow

-1. Create the source-of-truth original `en.json` file.
+1. Create the source-of-truth original `en.json` file
 2. Use an [automated system](https://www.npmjs.com/package/translate-json-object) to translate all text into `de.json`
 3. Use **JSON i18n Editor** to fix the automated translateion